freealise/fretboard/README.md

 ### TODO:
 reverb (drawn waveform / recorded impulse response; from pano with convolver / delays ?)
-3d automation paths for 5.1 sound in multitracker with phi/theta (mouse velocity / wheel / pressure / keyboard)
+3d automation paths for 5.1 sound in sequencer with phi/theta by mouse velocity / wheel / pressure / keyboard (https://github.com/freealise/freealise/blob/main/pannernode.htm)
 pull tabs and chords from Ultimate Guitar or elsewhere and average versions with AI ?
 links to ebooks (https://developers.google.com/books/docs/viewer/examples) and folk song archives with lyrics and notation
 bamboo wood sources